Nov 08, 2024

 October 2024 Field Updates: Taking Stock of the Microscopic Plankton Inhabiting Our Estuary

 When looking out at the estuary from the shoreline, it doesn’t take very long to spot the local wildlife going about their daily routines.
 You might see otters floating on their backs cracking shells open for lunch, catch a glimpse of pelicans flying overhead, or the cacophonous barking of a group of sea lions lounging on a nearby dock.
 While these creatures are all unique, one thing they have in common is a reliance on phytoplankton.
-Phytoplankton is the unicellular algae that form the base of the estuary’s food web.
+Phytoplankton are the unicellular algae that form the base of the estuary’s food web.
 These microscopic drifters convert sunlight into energy shaping the foundation of the food chain and fueling life of all shapes and sizes.

 Marine mammals, like sea otters, rely on a steady diet of fish and shellfish to stay healthy.
 In turn, the animals they eat rely on phytoplankton as their source of energy.
 Therefore, demonstrating the connectivity of the estuarine food web.